Whether you’re applying for a first draw PPP loan or a second draw PPP loan, here’s everything you need to know.

 - You have not and will not receive another loan under this program.

-- Documentation that verifies the number of full-time equivalent employees on payroll and the dollar amounts of payroll costs, covered mortgage interest payments, covered rent payments, and covered utilities for the eight weeks after getting this loan.
+- Documentation that verifies the number of full-time equivalent employees on payroll and the dollar amounts of payroll costs, covered mortgage interest payments, covered rent payments, and covered utilities for the 24 weeks after getting this loan.

 - You acknowledge that the lender will calculate the eligible loan amount using the tax documents you submitted.
 You affirm that the tax documents are identical to those you submitted to the IRS.